pippinbarr/cart253/guides/github-repository.md

 # Creating a Course Repository on GitHub {

-This tutorial will take you through the steps needed to create a **repository** for your coursework on the website GitHub.
-A repository is essentially a place you will save all your work and that will keep track of the history of your work over time.
-On your computer it will just look like a normal folder you put files in, but it has special powers we will talk about later.
+This tutorial will take you through the steps needed to create the **repository** for your coursework on the website GitHub.
+Again, a repository is essentially a folder where you will save all your work and that will keep track of the history of your work over time.
+On your computer it will just look like a normal folder you put files in, but it has special powers!

 ## Register for a GitHub Account